Degradability of Fermionic Gaussian Channels: Extremality of fermionic Gaussian states

-Analogously we can define so-called strong sub-additivity, which becomes useful when estimating channel capacities.
+and equality holds for $\rho=\rho_1\otimes\rho_2$ (and with a natural generalization to more parties).\\ Analogously, we can define so-called \emph{strong sub-additivity}, which becomes useful when estimating channel capacities. \end{definition}

-The basic idea of the proof, as in bosonic case, is the following chain of relations \cite{WGC06}:
+Note that here we write the Hilbert space (Fock space) of $n+m$ modes as the tensor product of $n$-mode Fock space and $m$-mode Fock space.
+For simplicity, we do not use the more precise notation $\otimes_f$ that would remind us that we're not dealing with the normal tensor product.
+However, we note here that as long as states and operations we consider respect the parity superselection rule, it holds (as in the standard case) that density matrices $\rho_1$ and $\rho_2$ representing fermionic states on disjoint sets of modes do commute (since fermionic states are even polynomials in the Majorana operators), justifying the notation $\rho_1\otimes\rho_2$.
+Similarly, one can show that the ``local fermionic operations'' ${\cal E}_i$ acting only on disjoint sets of modes (and respecting the parity superselection rule) commute with each other \cite{SSGK18}.

+Let us consider a $d$-partite fermionic system in state $\rho$.
+Then we denote for brevity's sake by $\rho^{\otimes n}$ the state of $n$ identical copies of the system in this state.
+With a slight abuse of notation, we write $U^{\otimes d}\rho U^{\otimes d}$ to denote the application of the local fermionic completely positive map that corresponds to applying the same unitary $U$ to each of the $d$ subsystems corresponding to the $d$ parties considered.
+Then the basic idea of the proof, as in bosonic case, is the following chain of relations \cite{WGC06}:

-where the additivity, invariance under local unitaries and strong super-additivity respectively is used (here $\tilde{\rho}_k$ denotes the reduced state of the modes corresponding to the $k$th copy).
+where the additivity, invariance under local unitaries (i.e., the identical unitary $U$ applied to all the modes (of the different copies of $\rho$) belonging to each of the $d$ parties and strong super-additivity respectively is used (here $\tilde{\rho}_k$ denotes the reduced state of the modes corresponding to the $k$th copy).
 The last step is the result of the quantum mechanical central limit theorem for anti-commuting variables \cite{Hud73}.

 Before proving the theorem we need to introduce the notation.
-We consider $n$ copies of a $d$-mode fermionic system and denote the associated creation and annihilation operators of the $i$th mode of the $j$th copy by $a^{j \dagger}_i$, $a^{j}_i$ respectively, where $j=1, \dots n$, $i=1,\dots d$.
+As stated above, we consider $n$ copies of a $d$ partite fermionic system and denote the associated creation and annihilation operators of the $i$th mode of the $j$th copy by $a^{j \dagger}_i$, $a^{j}_i$ respectively, where $j=1, \dots, n$, $i=1,\dots, d$.
 Here $a^{j \dagger}_i\equiv(a^{j}_i)^{\dagger}$.
 Note that for simplicity of notation we consider here a $d$-mode $d$-partite system, i.e., one mode per site.
-The extension to $L_j\geq1$ modes at site $j$ is straight forward.
+The extension to $L_j\geq1$ modes at site $j$ is straight forward (by introducing yet more indices: $a_{i,k}^{j}$, where index $k$ denotes $k$-th mode of the $j$-th copy of the $i$-th subsystem).

 The only step requiring a proof in \Eqref{extremlimit} is that $\frac{1}{n}\sum_{k=1}^n f(\tilde{\rho}_k)$ converges to $f(\rho_G)$ where $\rho_G$ is the Gaussian state with the same second moments as $\rho$.
 For a suitable choice of $U$, this follows along the lines of the central-limit theorem proved in \cite{Hud73}. \\ To see this we let $n=2^N$ and choose $U$ as the local passive Gaussian unitary, which transforms annihilation operators at site $i$ as